wordpress-mobile/test-cases/test-cases/gutenberg/synced-patterns.md

 ##### TC003

-**Deleted reusable block**
+**Deleted pattern**

 **Steps**
-- On a web browser, navigate to the [reusable blocks page](https://wordpress.com/types/wp_block).
+- On a web browser, navigate to the [patterns page](https://wordpress.com/types/wp_block).
 - Select the WP.com site for testing.
-- Create two reusable blocks (you can find more info about creating a reusable block in the <a href="#preparation">`Preparation` section</a>).
+- Create two patterns (you can find more info about creating a pattern in the <a href="#preparation">`Preparation` section</a>).
-- Add the second reusable block as part of the content of the first one and update it.
+- Add the second pattern as part of the content of the first one and update it.
-- Delete the second reusable block from the "Reusable blocks page" (referenced above).
+- Delete the second pattern from the "Patterns page" (referenced above).
-- The second reusable block will go to the trashed tab, delete it permanently.
+- The second pattern will go to the trashed tab, delete it permanently.
 - Switch to mobile device for the last step.
-- Add the first reusable block to a post/page.
+- Add the first pattern to a post/page.

 **Expected Behavior**
-- Expect to see a warning box within the reusable block content referencing the deleted block.
+- Expect to see a warning box within the block content referencing the deleted block.

 <kbd><img src="../resources/rb-deleted-reusable-block.png" width="320"></kbd>